XPDevs/Genesis-AI/README.md

 # Genesis-AI

 ## Introduction
 Genesis-AI is an experimental, web-based artificial intelligence platform created by XPDevs.
-It represents a new approach to lightweight AI design — replacing traditional machine learning models with a custom binary format and human-readable JSON files that define the AI’s entire behavior and responses.
+It represents a new approach to lightweight AI design — replacing traditional machine learning models with a custom binary format and human-readable JSON files that define the AI’s core behavior.

+While its foundation is a lightweight, rule-based system, it also integrates dynamic features like on-demand image generation, text/image analysis, and real-time Wikipedia lookups, all running locally in your browser.

 Unlike other systems that require users to install software, manage APIs, or process data on remote servers, Genesis-AI runs entirely within the web browser.
 Users simply visit the website and begin interacting instantly, with no downloads, no setup, and no external dependencies.